radical-cybertools/radical.entk/docs/user_guide/adding_data.rst

 Intermediate data are accessible through a unique identification formed by `$Pipeline_%s_Stage_%s_Task_%s/{filename}` where `%s` is replaced by entity name of pipeline, stage and task.
-If name is not given, `.uid` is availble to use to locate files across tasks. :ref:`task_api` has more information about the use of API.
+If name is not given, `.uid` is available to locate files across tasks. :ref:`task_api` has more information about the use of API.

 Let's take a look at the complete code in the example.
 You can generate a more verbose output by setting the environment